Support for employees, stability for companies

 Paid Family and Medical Leave benefits will be available starting Jan.
 1, 2020.

 To qualify for Paid Family and Medical Leave, you must work 820 hours or more in the qualifying period.
-The qualifying period is the first four of the last five completed calendar quarters starting from the day you intend to take leave.
+The qualifying period is the first four of the last five completed calendar quarters starting from when you make your claim for benefits.

 This benefit cannot be taken without a qualifying event.
 Leave events can be either Family or Medical.